-- SEVEN RAYS representing Faith, Hope, Love, Charity, Loyalty, Service and Truth - LAMP representing the lamp of knowledge Florence Nightingale carried when caring for patients - CROSS representing our commitment to Christ and His gift of salvation for all - FLAME representing the Holy Spirit
+- SEVEN RAYS representing Faith, Hope, Love, Charity, Loyalty, Service and Truth - LAMP representing the lamp of knowledge Florence Nightingale carried when caring for patients - CROSS representing our commitment to Christ and His gift of salvation for all - FLAME representing the Holy Spirit wounded British soldiers.

-During the Pinning Ceremony, the graduates light their lamp and state a pledge which is historically linked to Florence Nightingale who distinguished herself during the Crimean War nursing sick and wounded British soldiers.
 Because of her selfless duty during the Crimean War, Florence Nightingale became known as the "lady with the lamp."
 As a tribute to her dedication, the lamp icon became symbolic of nursing.
 The lamp will always shine brightly as a symbol of the care and devotion for those to whom the nurse administers to in the practice of Nursing.